 |Angela Bryan is an Information Systems instructor at Mississippi Gulf Coast Community College currently residing in Biloxi.
 As a career educator, Angela also has experience in curriculum development for Information Systems at the secondary and post-secondary levels and will do skill training with secondary teachers in Mississippi during the summer of 2009.
 She has a B.S. in Business Administration and an M.S. in Technology Education from USM.
 As a member of the Security Studies team, Angela’s areas of interest cover cybersecurity and cyberterrorism issues, international law as it relates to cybersecurity, and China.|

-|Anthony Caito serves as Manager of the Collaboratory for Strategic Partnerships and Applied Research in the School of Science, Engineering, and Health at Messiah College in Grantham, Pennsylvania where he coordinates faculty, staff, and students in developing innovative technological solutions to international development barriers including small-scale sustainable bio-diesel production, solar-powered motorcycles, microeconomic development, water purification, and mobility for the disabled.
+|Anthony Caito serves as Assistant Professor of Political Science and Director of the Leadership & Political Engagement Program and Debate Program in the Department of History & Government at Corban University in Salem, Oregon.
+He previously served as an adjunct instructor in Politics and Manager of the Collaboratory for Strategic Partnerships and Applied Research in the School of Science, Engineering and Health at Messiah College in Grantham, Pennsylvania where he coordinated faculty, staff, and students in developing innovative technological solutions to international development barriers.
 His B.A. is in Aviation and Religion from Moody Aviation and Cornerstone University and his M.A. is in Intercultural Studies from Biola University.
-His professional focus over the last nine years has centered on supporting Global South nonprofit leaders with appropriate technology, research, and geographic information systems (GIS) instruction.
+His professional focus in the 2000's centered on supporting Global South nonprofit leaders with appropriate technology, research, and geographic information systems (GIS) instruction.
 He has served as a temporary advisor to the United Nations UNAIDS and has produced and published a range of maps and research software resources.
 His international development research focus combines socio-cultural conflict and capacity challenges of indigenous faith-based civil society organizations (CSOs) and has researched and written recently on Nigeria and Turkey.|

 |Patrick Ervin resides in Greenville, Mississippi, with his wife Teresa and daughters, Ashley, Alexis and Allyson.
 He works work full time as a Community Educator for the state's fifth largest hospital.
 He also works part time as a writer for the Delta Democrat Times.
 Patrick received his bachelor of arts in Journalism/Public Relations (2002) and master of science in Community and Economic Development (2008) from Delta State University in Cleveland, Mississippi.
 Patrick’s areas of interest in the USM IDV PhD program include tourism, sports and global medical policy.
 He is also the author of "Frank and Dishonest: Expanding on Exaggeration," (2005), a book about tall tales impressed upon him by his late grandfather.
 His second book, "School Spirit" is due to be published later this year.|